ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 By saying that Newton's is a ***central field***  one means that

  - a special point exists in space (the field center),
- - the magnitude of the force exerted by the field at any other point only depend by that other point's distance from the center, and
+ - the magnitude of the force exerted by the field at any other point only depends by that other point's distance from the center, and
- - while . by taking the origin of one's coordinate system in the center, then force and position vectors are collinear (parallel).
+ - the direction of the force while . by taking the origin of one's coordinate system in the center, then force and position vectors are collinear (parallel).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIyODU4NTgxOV19
+eyJoaXN0b3J5IjpbLTE1NDQwMTM2MjldfQ==
 -->